jerry81/natural-language/chinese/book-raspberrypi.md

 - although wire colors are not the same, it doesn't mean their functionality are not the same.
 - the colors are for organizational and asthetic purposes.

-### 2.1.7 T shaped adapter T形转接板
+### 2.1.7 T shaped adapter T 形转接板

 - RBP has 40 I/O ports.
 Usually, when breadboarding, you will use a T shaped adapter to connect the rbp i/o ports to transfer out signals.

 ### 2.1.8 monitor

 - optionally, a display monitor can be provided, we obviously didn't get one

 ## 2.2 - installing raspbery pi system

 - RBP supports Raspbian, Windows 10 IoT, Ubuntu Mate, etc.
 - most common Raspbian
+- recommended Raspbian
+- go to official site to download newest version and install
+- download a zip

+- raspbian rebranded to Raspberry pi os
+- latest version bookworm

+### 2.2.1 in windows, format SD card

+- the usb thumb drive has a slot for the sd card meaning it acts as the adapter too.